darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 view: darkroom
 ---

+Assess colors and brightness in your image using ISO 12646:2008 recommended viewing conditions.

 When developing an image, the way we perceive brightness, contrast and saturation is influenced by the surrounding ambient conditions.
 If an image is displayed against a dark background, as with the default theme in darktable, this can have the a number of adverse effects on our perception of that image:

 - Exaggeration of the perceived exposure makes the image seems brighter than it really is.
 This is nicely illustrated by the [Adelson checkerboard shadow effect](https://en.wikipedia.org/wiki/Checker_shadow_illusion).